 That kind of exists out there.

-We, the people will still be here that voted for him.
+I mean, long after Donald Trump, let's say, serves his two terms, we the people will still be here that voted for him.

-We smelly Walmart, Trump supporting voters and irredeemable deplorables that cling to God guns, Bibles, and our faith and our religion and belief in God.
+We smelly Walmart, Trump supporting voters and irredeemable deplorables that cling to God, guns, Bibles, and our faith and our religion and belief in God.

-Because he's tapped into something that's real.
+Yeah, we're still going to be here because he's tapped into something that's real.

 And what's been real is people are fed up.

-They're fed up with the swamp, the sewer, the corruption, the smoke-filled room back door dealing crap.
+They're fed up with the swamp, the sewer, the corruption, the smoke-filled room back door-dealing crap.

-Anyway, the Republicans and my polling guys tell me and assure me, 17 target states.
+Anyway, the Republicans and my polling guys tell me and assure me, 17 target states, Trump's approval rating's up and he's at an all-time high favorability among Republicans.

 That's good in case you get the wobbly Republicans in the Senate, which I'm sure there'll be a few.

-I don't think Mitt Romney will ever get over that he lost running for president.
+I don't think Mitt Romney will ever get over that he lost running for president, doesn't matter how unfair the process is.

-I mean, he just he's had it out for Trump and is going to continue to have it out for Trump.
+I mean, he just, he's had it out for Trump and is going to continue to have it out for Trump, except when he accepts his endorsement when he's running, of course.

-Um, and there's a five, there's a massive increase in the number of Americans that now would like to see Joe and Hunter Biden investigated.
+And there's a five, there's a massive increase in the number of Americans that now would like to see Joe and Hunter Biden investigated.

 Nobody, he's never done anything wrong.